Analysis: U.S. Senate Democrats' bill will make mark on climate, healthcare costs

 Register now for FREE unlimited access to Reuters.com

-WASHINGTON, Aug 6 (Reuters) - The $430 billion climate change, healthcare and tax bill passed by the U.S. Senate on Saturday delivers a major win for Democrats, and will help reduce the carbon emissions that drive climate change while also cutting costs for the elderly.
+WASHINGTON, Aug 12 (Reuters) - The $430 billion climate change, healthcare and tax bill due to pass the U.S. Congress on Friday aims to help reduce the carbon emissions that drive climate change and lower medical costs for older Americans.

-Democrats hope the bill, which they pushed through the Senate over united Republican opposition, will boost their chances in the Nov.
+President Joe Biden's Democrats hope the bill, once passed by both houses of Congress, will boost their chances in the Nov.
 8 midterm elections, when Republicans are favored to recapture the majority in at least one chamber of Congress.

-The package, called the Inflation Reduction Act, is a dramatically scaled-back version of a prior bill backed by Democratic President Joe Biden that was blocked by maverick Senate Democrats Joe Manchin and Kyrsten Sinema as too expensive.
+The package, called the Inflation Reduction Act, is a dramatically scaled-back version of a prior bill backed by Biden that was blocked by maverick Senate Democrats Joe Manchin and Kyrsten Sinema as too expensive.

 Register now for FREE unlimited access to Reuters.com